bellingcat/EDGAR/README.md

   Search for the primary location associated with a filing.
 Incorporated in refers to the location where the company was legally formed and registered as a corporation.
 The location could be a US state or territory, a Canadian province, or a country.
+- `-mr, --max-results INTEGER`: Maximum number of results to retrieve.
+If not provided, all results will be retrieved.
 - `--help`: Show this message and exit.

 </details>